ioiototm/ioiototm.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Interested in Virtual Reality, multi-modal play and Game Development.
+bio: Interested in Virtual/Augmented Reality, multi-modal play and Game Development.
 #My PhD is focused on Virtual Reality and multi-modal play - I am interested in the different ways of introducing multiple people to a VR experience without the need for a headset.

 # Interests to show in About widget
 interests:
-  - Virtual Reality
+  - Virtual/Augmented Reality
   - Multi-modal play
   - Game Design and Development
   - Music (Drums, Guitar, Bass, Piano)